DeX3/sese_bedman/README.md

 ## Database stuff

-Did I mention that bedman is backed by a MySQL database (actually, a lot of databases should work, but we'll stick to MySQL here).
+Bedman is backed by a MySQL database (actually, a lot of databases should work, but we'll stick to MySQL here).
 If you haven't already, go ahead and install a mysql server on your machine.

 It's best if you create a user and database(s) that bedman can use just for itself.
 You should create 3 databases - one for each environment (check the